ekine3/notes_tDtob/emacs_notes.md

 You can stop commands frozen or that are taking too long to execute using *C-g*, this also works to scape incomplete commands or cancel *ESC* key.

 ## Delete
+To delete text we can use

+# Visual mode

 ## Cheat page